robertsonics/Tsunami-Arduino-Serial-Library/README.md

   Because the effect is immediate, large changes can produce ubrupt results.
 If you want to fade in or fade out a track, send small changes spaced out at regular intervals.
 Increment or decrementing by 1 every 20 to 50 msecs produces nice smooth fades.
-Better yet, use the new trackFade() and trackCrossFade() commands below.
+Better yet, use the trackFade() function below.

 **tsunami.stopAllTracks()** - this commands stops any and all tracks that are currently playing.